-The South African constitution considers Adult Basic Education and Training (AET) a human right.
-It states that everyone has the right to a basic education, including Adult Basic Education.
+The South African constitution considers Adult Education Training (AET) a human right.
+It states that everyone has the right to an education.
 Which, through reasonable measures, must be made progressively available and accessible to everyone.

 Many adults in the country lack basic education and this also includes adults who pass through the school system but more often lack fundamental knowledge.